How do I import or restore a Database backup with Plesk?

 - Click on the browse button near the bottom to select the db dump on your computer.
 The rest of the settings can normally remain at their defaults.
 Choose OK or GO.

-If you were unable to use the same database name, username, or password when you created the database in Plesk as it was named previously, then you will need to adjust the configuration of your web application that is using the database to ensure it contains the new database information to connect to.
+If you were unable to use the same database name, username, or password when you created the database in Plesk, then you will need to adjust the configuration of your web application that is using the database to ensure it contains the new database connection details.
 Look in your application's files for a configuration or config file (PHP apps often use config.php for example) and update the database connection details found within to the new database name, Username and Password.

 - WordPress: wp-config.php